Public Records Requests

-- A clear and specific description of requested information.
-If possible, identify dates, subjects, titles and authors of the records requested.
+- A clear and specific description of the requested information.
+If possible, identify dates, subjects, titles, and authors of the records requested.

 A concerted effort will be made to assist the requestor in identifying records and information that are responsive to the request or to the purpose of the request.
 Pursuant to SqCWD’s obligation under the CPRA to assist requesters in making focused and effective requests, additional information may be required if the request is not specific enough to identify the records sought.